steveparks/docs/content/collections/docs/antlers.md

 ### Disambiguation {#disambiguating-variables}

 As your templates grow and increase in complexity, you _may_ find yourself unsure if you're working with a variable or a [Tag](#tags).
 You may optionally disambiguate your variables by prefixing them with a `$` dollar sign, just like PHP.

 ```
 {{ $content }}
 ```

+This includes variables that Statamic creates for you, such as the objects of your collections or taxonomies.
+For example, a taxonomy called 'Section' could be disambiguated from Statamic's own Section tag by referencing it as ```{{ $section }}```.

 ### Modifiers